Volunteer and Internship Program

 The logistics of the program as follows:

-- Interested Interns submit a cover letter and resume to firstname.lastname@example.org.
+- All interested interns should submit a cover letter and resume to Program Coordinator, Tomas Delgado, at firstname.lastname@example.org.

 - CTSO may follow up with a request to interview.